Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Project:** Service Account

-### Question #16
+### Question #6

 Your company has an Azure subscription named Subscription1.
 Subscription1 is associated to an Azure Active Directory tenant named contoso.com.

-You need to provision an Azure Kubernetes Services (AKS) cluster in Subscription1 and set the permissions for the cluster by using RBAC roles that reference the identities in contoso.com.
+**You need to provision an Azure Kubernetes Services (AKS) cluster in Subscription1 and set the permissions for the cluster by using RBAC roles that reference the identities in contoso.com.**

 Which three objects should you create in sequence?
 To answer, move the appropriate objects from the list of objects to the answer area and arrange them in the correct order.